savantadarsh/SQL/README.md

 The dataset can be found [here](assets/BP1/tc.zip).

 ### SQL Script
-'''sql
     WITH monthly_revs AS (
         SELECT
             DATE_FORMAT(s.orderdate, '%M') AS orderdate,
             p.productname,
             SUM(s.revenue) AS revenue
         FROM subscriptions AS s
         JOIN products AS p
           ON s.productid = p.productid
         WHERE s.orderdate BETWEEN '2022-01-01' AND '2022-12-31'
         GROUP BY DATE_FORMAT(s.orderdate, '%M'), p.productname
     )

 SELECT
     productname,